FvorY/Portfolio/README.md

 # Epic
 Epic is an application designed to assist with school management, featuring capabilities for handling school letter requests, school schedules, school information, teacher schedules, and attendance for both students and teachers.

-Developed collaboratively with a team, involving an Android Developers using React Native and a Backend Developers using the Laravel framework, my role in this project was as a Senior Backend Developer, providing advice and solutions for technical implementation.
+Developed collaboratively with a team involving an Android developer using React Native and a backend developer using the Laravel framework, my role in this project was as a senior backend developer, providing advice and solutions for technical implementation.

 Repository Link: https://github.com/gitapin82y/epic <br>
 Publication: It was previously published via hosting and the Play Store, but it is currently unavailable. <br>